romulocintra/user-locale-client-hints/README.md

 ## FAQ

-**Q:** Does this proposal support non BCP-47 compatible options ?
+**Q:** Does this proposal support non Unicode Extension Key compatible options?
-   - **A:** *At the moment we are inclined to use BCP-47, but scalability it's important and a mechanism that allows non-BCP47 data to be available as user preference it's desirable, so the table that converts user preferences to BCP-47 can be used to extend same values to use different sources and options*
+   - **A:**  *The first approach used a `-u` compatible syntax that could match 1:1 [Unicode Extension Keys](https://www.unicode.org/reports/tr35/#Key_And_Type_Definitions_), which would ease the interoperability, but at the same time limit future extensibility and scalability when non-BCP47 data would be available as user preference, so the table maps user preferences to BCP-47 compatible keys and future other sources.*

 **Q:** Aren’t you adding a lot of new headers?
 Isn’t that going to bloat requests?
    - **A:** *It’s true this proposal adds multiple new headers per request.
 But we don’t expect every site to use or need all the hints for every request, and the `Sec-CH-Locale-Preferences` single header is able to provide most of the needed information.*